 Conditions in Syrian refugee camps are a nightmare.
 There isn’t enough food, so expired food is distributed, leaving people sick.
-There isn’t enough space to accommodate the influx of refugees; many people have to share a tent for sleeping.
+There isn’t enough space to accommodate the influx of refugees; many people have to share a tent to sleep.
 There’s a lack of medical supplies and educational resources.
 The lack of resources has resulted in children not being educated and some simple medical issues not being solved.

 The Importance of Building Houses for Syrian Refugees

-A good home provides protection, children are less at risk of violence and sexual abuse.
+A good home provides protection; children are less at risk of violence and sexual abuse.